ScottAndrews40/Lab7_Starter/README.md

 - Cache hit Vs Cache miss
   - Cache hit: Occurs when service worker has seen an internet request before, on hit pull data in response on last request.
   - Cache miss: When web application makes an entirely new request and we need to save the data, on miss store newtowrk response and request inside browser storage to use for later.
+- It seems nonsensical for our applications to rely on a resource as fickle from user to user as the internet.
+- So JavaScript is single-threaded as you may know, meaning that any process you want to run has to run one at a time, whether that be synchronously or asynchronously.
+Many issues can come up when you have intensive tasks that take up a lot of time, this can block the thread and prevent JS from manipulating UI or other things.
+Service Workers work in the background, separately from the DOM, and allow you to have multithreaded programming.
+Along with this, they have a functionality we are much more interested in - they can intercept network requests and manage our cache for us without us having to deal with it.
+-